siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-24-afflib-tools-a-comprehensive-guide-for-kali-linux-users.md

 date: '2024-10-24T12:49:07+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'In this blog post, we’ll dive deep into AFFLIB tools, their role in digital forensics, how to use them in Kali Linux, and their core features.'
+description:  'In this article, we’ll dive deep into AFFLIB tools, their role in digital forensics, how to use them in Kali Linux, and their core features.'

 url:  /afflib-tools-a-comprehensive-guide-for-kali-linux-users/
 featured_image: /images/kalilinux2.webp